King Philip's War: The trial

-John Sassamon was a Native convert to Christianity, commonly referred to as a "praying Indian."
-He played a key role as a "cultural mediator," negotiating with both colonists and Natives while belonging to neither party.
+John Sassamon was a Native convert to Christianity, commonly referred to as a "praying Indian".
+He played a key role as a cultural mediator, negotiating with both colonists and Natives while belonging to neither party.
 He was an early graduate of Harvard College and served as a translator and adviser to Metacomet.
 He reported to the governor of Plymouth Colony that Metacomet planned to gather allies for Native attacks on widely dispersed colonial settlements.

 Metacomet was brought before a public court, where court officials admitted that they had no proof but warned that they would confiscate Wampanoag land and guns if they had any further reports that he was conspiring to start a war.
 Not long after, Sassamon's body was found in the ice-covered Assawompset Pond, and Plymouth Colony officials arrested three Wampanoags on the testimony of a Native witness, including one of Metacomet's counselors.
-A jury that included six Native elders convicted the men of Sassamon's murder, and they were executed by hanging on June 8, 1675 (O.S.), at Plymouth.
+The jury, which consisted of twelve colonists and six indigenous elders, convicted the men of Sassamon's murder, and they were executed by hanging on June 8, 1675 (O.S.) at Plymouth.

+Most importantly, the pond where Sassamon’s body was found in was at the center of a heated land claim, under which Plymouth men were attempting to purchase vast swaths of land at Nemasket.
+His death became the necessary pretext for Plymouth Colony’s arrest of a counselor tied to suppressing the purchasing of land around Nemasket.
+Under captivity, the counselor and block to the signing of a land grant for the Plymouth Colony, Tobias, and the other arrested men were forced to sign the rights away of all of their land at Nemasket.
+With Sassamon dead and the land deed signed, the land surrounding the pond became formally acknowledged as part of the town Middlebury and was open for English settlement.
+With the killing of Sassamon, the proverbial first shots of the war were fired.